ad4mvojtech/efd/02-first-impression/index.md

 A short description about yourself.
 Think — alt text description length, a max of 125 characters, short and sweet.
 If you go over, that’s okay — edits are free.

 ## Featured Projects
+Since I still do not know what I wanna do in the future, I am trying many things.
+Here are some examples of my work c:

 ## graphics
 Editing in photoshop of this random blue girl I found on pinterest.